Guides/Build scheduled reports with automations

 5. Check logs after scheduled execution

-After the cron fires, check the logs to confirm the report was sent.
+After the cron fires, check the logs to confirm the report was generated.
 Each execution is recorded with trigger source, status, and duration.

 curl https://sutrena.com/api/automations/AUTOMATION_ID/logs \